veit/jupyter-tutorial/docs/kernels/install.rst

 .. code-block:: console

-   $ pipenv install ipykernel
+   $ uv add ipykernel

 You can then register your kernel, for example with

 .. code-block:: console

-   $ pipenv run python -m ipykernel install --prefix=/srv/jupyter/.ipython/kernels --name python311 --display-name 'Python 3.11 Kernel'
+   $ uv run python -m ipykernel install --prefix=/srv/jupyter/.ipython/kernels --name python311 --display-name 'Python 3.11 Kernel'

 :samp:`--prefix={/PATH/TO/KERNEL}`
     specifies the path where the Jupyter kernel is to be installed.